-One of the most common routines in the use of Geographic Information Systems is the construction of spatial layers based on information from the field.
-Whether this represents coordinates, plot vertices or elevation lattices, the information usually comes in comma-separated files or Excel spreadsheets.
+One of the most common routines in the use of Geographic Information Systems is the construction of spatial layers from information from the field.
+Whether this represents coordinates, parcel vertices, or elevation grid, the information usually comes in comma separated files or Excel spreadsheets.

 1. The geographic coordinates file in Excel.

-In this case, I am trying to import the human settlements of the Republic of Cuba, which I have Diva-GIS, Which by the way is one of the best sites to download geographic data from any country.
-As you can see, columns B and C contain information on latitude and longitude in the form of Geographical coordinates.
+In this case, I am trying to import the human settlements of the Republic of Cuba, which I have Diva-GIS, which by the way is one of the best sites to download geographic data from any country.
+As you can see, columns B and C contain the information regarding latitude and longitude in the form of Geographical coordinates.

 To import the coordinates of the Excel file, it is done: